-- 2) Now you need to pick your hosting plan.
-I recommend to forget all exclusive offers and start with the most basic plan because we can easily create a technically good website with a simple hosting package.
+- Now you need to pick your hosting plan.
+Forget all exclusive offers and start with the most basic plan.
+We can easily create a technically good website with that.

-Remember!
-You can always upgrade your plan but it’s reasonable to start with the cheapest plan because when your website is not getting a huge traffic from Google then you don’t need an advanced performance package.
+It’s reasonable to start with the cheapest plan because when your website is not getting a huge traffic then you don’t need an advanced performance!

-- 4) Last important thing is the length of your plan.
-It’s all up to you but you should know that a longer period will save more money per month.
-Normally basic plan for 1 yr. costs 50-70 dollars.
+Last important thing is the length of your plan.
+It’s all up to you but you should know that a longer period will save more money!

-5) Fill in the forms with your personal information and finish the payment.
+Fill the form and finish the payment.
 After the purchase you get an email from your provider with your personal cPanel credentials.

-- 6) In order to install the platform or create email accounts you have to login to your web hosting cPanel (provider’s website).
-The control panel of your web-server is where all important settings are located.
+In order to install the platform you have to login to your web hosting cPanel.
+The cPanel is control panel of your website where all important settings are located.

-I remind you that WordPress is a content management sytem (CMS) that makes website creation possible, in other words, we’re creating a website with WordPress.
+I remind you that WordPress is a building platform that makes website creation possible, in other words, we’re creating a website with WordPress.
 It’s free of charge for everybody.